-Though it was illegal to work at that age, my dad got me my first job a job at a college joint name Big Eds a few months before I turned fourteen.
+Though it was illegal to work at that age, my dad got me my first restaurant job at a college joint named Big Eds a few months before I turned fourteen.
 Little did I know I’d been apprenticed to a great tribal chief.
-My father denies violating child labor laws that prohibit working at such a young age.
+My father always denied violating child labor laws that prohibit working at such a young age.
 If Ed would have taken me in at twelve I’m sure Dad would have signed me over then.

 After opening the first windowless door I usually paused a moment in the closet sized entry before opening the second windowless door.
 This gives your eyes a moment to adjust before stepping into the 12 table legendary establishment.
 Ed was a tall Texas good ol’ boy who picked up his cooking chops as a Marine.
 He met his Mormon wife Barbara while stationed at a Utah military base, converting to Mormonism only to marry her.
 After hearing the first joke out of Eds mouth there was no doubt he was not a practicing Mormon.

 “Hey Timmy, I saw Johnny is trying to grow a mustache.
 I told him I’ve got more hair growing wild on my ass than he’s ever gonna see on his face.”
 If Ed wasn’t laughing he was working like the devil or sucking down a beer.
 “OK Timmy, its beer-thirty.”
 Beer-thirty came at 3:30 – Ed arrived at 4am to open the restaurant by 7am.
 He taught me how to pour him a beer right up to the edge of the cup (no head please) before my fourteenth birthday.